steflyx/fastidiouscity-react/README.md

-# Getting Started with Create React App
+# Fastidiouscity

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a reboot of my Master's thesis project "Fastidiouscity".
+It is build in React, while using GPT-3 as backend tool.

-## Available Scripts
+## How to run

 In the project directory, you can run: